Differential Machine Learning for 0DTE Options with Stochastic Volatility and Jumps: Abstract

 \section{Abstract}

-We present a differential machine learning method for zero-days-to-expiry (0DTE) options under a stochastic-volatility jump-diffusion model that computes prices and Greeks in a single network evaluation.
-To handle the ultra-short-maturity regime, we represent the price in Black--Scholes form with a maturity-gated variance correction and combine supervision on prices and Greeks with a PIDE-residual penalty.
-To make the jump contribution identifiable, we introduce a separate jump-operator network and train it with a three-stage procedure.
-In Bates-model simulations, the method improves jump-term approximation relative to one-stage baselines, keeps price errors comparable, improves Greek accuracy, produces stable one-day delta hedges, and is substantially faster than a Fourier-based pricing benchmark.
+We present a differential machine learning method for zero-days-to-expiry (0DTE) options under a stochastic-volatility jump-diffusion model.
+To handle the ultra-short-maturity regime, we express the option price in Black--Scholes form with a maturity-gated variance correction, combining supervision on prices and Greeks with a PIDE-residual penalty.
+Prices and Greeks are derived from a single trained pricing network, while jump-term identifiability is ensured by a jump-operator network fitted jointly in a three-stage procedure.
+The method improves jump-term approximation relative to one-stage baselines while maintaining comparable pricing errors.
+Furthermore, it reduces errors in Greeks, produces stable one-day delta hedges, and offers significant speedups over Fourier-based benchmarks.
+Calibration experiments demonstrate the network's efficiency as a pricer and incorporating jump-intensity price sensitivity into the learning process further improves the overall model fit.
+We also consider a jump rough Heston model.